In-patient luxury rehab center in Thailand

 Paraphrenia is a mental illness characterized by paranoid delusions.
 A person with paraphrenia experiences imaginary anxieties or fears that are usually exaggerated.
 However, the disorder doesn’t affect their intellectual capabilities.
 Paraphrenia usually affects older adults.

 It’s not entirely clear what causes paraphrenia, but severe neurological illness and stressful or traumatic personal situations are strongly involved.
-More precisely, tumors, stroke, damage to the nerves or blood vessels, injuries, or other problems can affect the brain’s functioning.
-This changes the response to external stimuli.
-At the same time, since older adults tend to be more socially isolated, they may not be able to process stress and trauma in a healthy manner, which could also contribute to paraphrenia development.
+More precisely, tumors, stroke, damage to the nerves or blood vessels, injuries, or other problems affect the brain’s functioning.

+The main symptoms of paraphrenia include paranoid delusions and hallucinations.
 Effects of paraphrenia extend to poor physical health, higher risk of weight gain and diabetes.
-Paraphrenia further contributes to anxiety, depression, and social withdrawal.
+Paraphrenia contributes to anxiety, depression, and social withdrawal as well.

 The main difference between paraphrenia and other psychotic disorders is that paranoid delusions are the prominent symptom.
-In other disorders, people may or may not have this specific type of delusion.
-This mental illness usually affects older adults, whereas other types do not.
-While other psychotic disorders affect cognitive skills and daily life functioning, paraphrenia doesn’t necessarily.
+In other disorders, people do or do not have this specific type of delusion.

 The similarity between paraphrenia and other disorders on this list is the presence of psychosis and the potential role of extreme stress or trauma in its development.